patriciogonzalezvivo/MidiGyver/README.md

             - vectors linearly from any **array of vectors** (ex: `[ [0, 0], [0.5, 1.0]]`)
             - colors linearly from any **array of colors** (ex: `[ [1, 0, 0], [0, 0, 1]]`)
     * `value`: here is where the final values are store so next time this YAML is reload it can send all the previous states.
+    * `out`: you can specify special out puts that will over write the default one.

 ```yaml
 global: